-- i) American Red Cross trained lifeguards are provided by the locations we go to or by the Chicago Fire Department Water Rescue Team and we follow their safety plan for use of the pool or lake. - to assign the camper a color swim wristband.
+- i) American Red Cross trained lifeguards are provided by the locations we go to or by the Chicago Fire Department Water Rescue Team and we follow their safety plan for use of the pool or lake. - ii) Upon camper arrival, medical staff check in with parents to verify camper's swim abilities to assign the camper a color swim wristband.
 These colors include red for cannot swim, yellow for not a strong swimmer, and green for a strong swimmer.
 These bands are to be worn by campers when at a pool or at the lake.
 CKAKC leadership notify the lifeguards to ensure that they are aware of the wristband color system.
-During the first swimming session, a swimming proficiency test is given to collaborate each child's swimming ability.
-CKAKC staff are all trained to the meaning of these bands and the importance that their campers wear them.
+During the first swimming session, a swimming proficiency test is given to collaborate on each child's swimming ability.
+CKAKC staff are all trained in the meaning of these bands and the importance that their campers wear them.
 A medical staff member will verify the camper's correct color bands with their counselors prior to unloading the bus at the pool or lake. - iii) The swimming area is divided into non-swimmer and swimmer areas.
 Campers will be confined to the area appropriate to their assessed swimming ability.
 All non-swimmers must be confined to waters less than chest deep. - iv) In addition to the lifeguards, the staff-to-child ratio is 1:3.
-Staff have an important role at the lake or pool, whether in or outside of the water.
+Staff have a key role at the lake or pool, whether in or outside of the water.
 All camp staff who are responsible for campers are expected to be "lookouts" at the waterfront or in the water with campers.
-Counselor staff should be counting their campers in the water regularly and providing "visual surveillance" as another safety precaution at all times. - v) CKAKC uses a buddy system during activities at the pool or lake.
+Counselor staff should count their campers in the water regularly and always provide "visual surveillance" as another safety precaution. - v) CKAKC uses a buddy system during activities at the pool or lake.
 No one is permitted to swim without a buddy.
-Throughout the swim period "buddy checks" will be made by the lifeguards at least every 15 minutes. - vi) When a "buddy checked" is called, buddies raise their joined hands.
-The sets of buddies are counted aloud by the head lifeguard. - vii) If a camper is found without a buddy: - a.
+Throughout the swimming period "buddy checks" will be made by the lifeguards at least every 15 minutes. - vi) When a "buddy checked" is called, buddies raise their joined hands.
+The sets of buddies are counted aloud by the head of the lifeguard. - vii) If a camper is found without a buddy: - a.
 He/she is asked where his/her buddy is; - b.
 The "buddy" is located - c.
 Both are asked to either leave the water or stay together - d.
 If a person's buddy is missing, the Lost Swimmer Plan is to be followed. - viii) Whistle signals - 1 long blast Buddy Check - 2 long blasts clear water e) Lost Swimmer Plan

-- i) Having notified the nearest lifeguard of the missing child and having requested a water search, the procedure for finding a child who cannot be accounted for is initiated: - Discontinue the swim activity by clearing the water of children. - Assemble campers in a secure location away from the water. - One counselor per cabin is to provide supervision to campers and all other available staff are to engage in the active lost camper search. - The search starts at high-risk areas first.
+- i) Having notified the nearest lifeguard of the missing child and having requested a water search, the procedure for finding a child who cannot be accounted for is initiated: - Discontinue the swimming activity by clearing the water of children. - Assemble campers in a secure location away from the water. - One counselor per cabin is to provide supervision to campers, and all other available staff are to engage in the active lost camper search. - The search starts in high-risk areas first.
 (Ex. pool bottom, deeper water in the lake) - Camp director is notified. - Expand the search for the lost child. (ex.
 Bathrooms) - Maintain communication with the director. - If parents need to be notified, contact law enforcement and the local health department.